tphilip1116/Coding-Challenge-F21/README.md

 - Positive Sentiment will be closer to 1

 ## Expectations:
 When I first read the file I notices some negative words towards the beginning but then as I began reading further I recognized a shift with a lot more positive words at the latter half of the text.
-Which is why it was no surprise to me when the program evaluated the sentiment with a positive response because the Vader Sentiment Analyzer uses the bag of words approach score the sentiment.
+The text file started with an excerpt from the book **Fahrenheit 451** which had some fairly negative sentiment specifically in this portion but then it switched to the **The Autobiography of Benjamin Franklin** which was mostly neutral and had somewhat of a positive sentiment.
+This is why it was no surprise to me when the program evaluated the sentiment with a positive response **(0.15277)** because the Vader Sentiment Analyzer uses the bag of words approach score the sentiment.
 The bag of words approach is when there is a database of pre-determined values assigned to a immense amount of keys.
 The database is then used to evaluate a sentence based on the composed words.

 ## Resources